robdyke/dotfiles/README.md

 There are 2 more scripts:

-1. `dsarch-create-livecd`: will enter a chroot environment and run `bootstrap` as above.
+1. `arch-create-livecd`: will enter a chroot environment and run `bootstrap` as above.
-1. `dsarch-make-rootfs`: creates a fully provisioned rootfs for the installer script.
+1. `arch-make-rootfs`: creates a fully provisioned rootfs for the installer script.
-1. `dsarch-install`: will install to a given hard drive interactively using a prepared `rootfs` tar archive.
+1. `arch-install`: will install to a given hard drive interactively using a prepared `rootfs` tar archive.